• Skip to main content

 Texas Tech offered McGuire a head coaching job, and he could not turn that opportunity down.
 His impact in recruiting is being felt immediately, with 5 blue-chip prospects already committed to the Red Raiders.
 Texas Tech scored an absolute home run this time around, and true change is coming down the line.
 Things will surely get interesting in that new look Big 12, don’t count out Joey McGuire and the Red Raiders.[/vc_column_text][/vc_column][/vc_row]

-Category: RecruitingTag: Baylor, dave aranda, joey mcguire, Matt Rhule, Texas Tech
+Category: RecruitingTag: Baylor, Matt Rhule, Texas Tech

 FacebookTweetPin